 In 1947, the French government sent several expeditions to explore both North and South Polar regions of Earth.
-Somehow missing the 60th Anniversary of the events and not willing to spend three more years waiting for the 70th Anniversary to happen, the Swiss watchmaking brand has presented its new Longines Expeditions Polaires Francaises — Missions Paul-Emile Victor (Ref.
-L2.732.4.76.X) vintage watch just for the fun of it.
+Somehow missing the 60th Anniversary of the events and not willing to spend three more years waiting for the 70th Anniversary to happen, Longines has presented its vintage-styled Expeditions Polaires Francaises — Missions Paul-Emile Victor (Ref.
+L2.732.4.76.X) just for the fun of it.

-Although not particularly fond with Longine’s current model line-up, I find their “vintage” offerings a quite appealing.
-Like the Longines Lindbergh’s Atlantic Voyage automatic chronograph watch first unveiled in the beginning of the year, this new timepiece may become a great buy for just about any watch enthusiast obsessed with “classic” models.
+Although not particularly fond of Longine’s current model line-up, I find their “vintage” offerings quite appealing.
+Like the self-winding Lindbergh’s Atlantic Voyage chronograph that was first unveiled in January 2010, this new timepiece may become a great buy for just about any enthusiast obsessed with the “classic” models.

 The watch owes its slimness to the Longines caliber L619, which is based on the time-proven ETA 2892-A2 automatic movement.
 Being only 3.6 mm thin, the base movement is also used in “slim” models from other major brands, such as the (*sigh*) IWC Portofino, Porsche Design Flat Six P’6310, and Sotirio Bvlgari Date Retrograde, just to name a few.

-The ebauche is generally available to select buyers in three grades: Elaborated, Top and Chronometer and it is not quite clear, which one of the first two is used in this particular model.
-Anyway, all three grades are quite accurate and very reliable.
+The ebauche is generally available to select buyers in three grades: Elaborated, Top and Chronometer and it is not clear, which one of the first two is used in this particular model.
+Anyway, all three grades are sufficiently accurate and reliable.

-I hadn’t the pleasure of seeing in real life any of the original watches issued for the Paul-Emile Victor missions and so I cannot tell you how “authentic” the new model actually is, but, judging by the pictures, the watch is very close to the “military” watches produced by Longines and other European watch makers during the 1940s.
+I hadn’t the pleasure of seeing in real life any of the original watches issued for the Paul-Emile Victor missions and so I cannot tell you how “authentic” the new model is, but, judging by the pictures, this one is close to the “military” watches produced by Longines and other European watchmakers during the 1940s.